 - Atlassian Jira Service Desk

-to name but a few.
-A contract processing should definitely be concluded with these providers, as personal data is processed by the tools in accordance with instructions.
+to name just a few.
+A contract processing agreement should definitely be concluded with these providers, as the tools process personal data in accordance with instructions.

-When concluding an order processing (before the start of the cooperation), agencies or developers must technical and organisational measures of the service.
+As part of the conclusion of a contract processing (before the start of the cooperation) agencies or developers must check these technical and organizational measures of the service.

-The order processing contract should also contain, inter alia, the following topics: assistance in asserting the rights of data subjects, quality standards, subcontractors, if any.
+The order processing contract should also contain, inter alia, the following topics: Support services in case of assertions of data subjects' rights, quality standards, existence of subcontractors, if any.

 Is WordPress development an order processing?

-But the problem is that agencies and freelancers often offer integrated services.
-In such cases, it is not always possible to check very clearly whether there is not a mixture of responsibilities.
-The prevailing opinion of data protection officers is currently that, in case of doubt, an order processing is completed.
-Incidentally, this puts the agency in a better position in terms of liability than without a contract for commissioned processing.
+But the problem is that agencies and also freelancers often offer holistic services.
+In this case, it is not always possible to clearly check whether there is a mixture of responsibilities.
+The prevailing opinion of the data protection commissioners is currently that, in case of doubt, commissioned processing is concluded.
+Incidentally, this puts the agency in a better position in terms of liability than without a contract on commissioned processing.

 What should you consider when WordPress hosting?

-Web hosting is also part of the data protection for agencies.
-Besides the availability of a SSL Certificate it is of high importance that the hosting takes place in a data center which is certified.
-For example, ISO/EN 27001, because the same requirement of Article 32 GDPR applies here : agencies and developers must ensure availability, integrity and confidentiality through an appropriate level of security.
+The topic of data protection for agencies also includes web hosting.
+In addition to the availability of an SSL certificate, it is very important that the hosting takes place in a data center that is certified, for example, according to ISO/EN 27001.
+For example, according to ISO/EN 27001, because here the same requirement of Article 32 GDPR applies: agencies and developers must guarantee the availability, integrity and confidentiality through an appropriate level of security.

-In addition to the preventive measures, an appropriate Backup strategy can be implemented.
-In practice, daily incremental backups and weekly full backups, which are stored for up to 90 days, have proven themselves.
+In addition to preventive measures, a suitable backup strategy should also be implemented.
+In practice, daily incremental backups and weekly full backups, which are stored for up to 90 days, have proven successful.

-However, backups should not be stored in one location.
-As a rule, data centers offer the possibility to access several fire compartments.
+Nevertheless, backups should not be stored in one location.
+As a rule, data centers offer the possibility to fall back on several fire compartments.

-In principle, websites must comply with the principles of the basic data protection regulation.
-Therefore apply:
+In principle, websites must comply with the principles of the General Data Protection Regulation.
+Thus apply:

 - The principle of data minimisation

-- The respect of legal bases for the processing of personal data
+- The observance of legal bases for the processing of personal data

-In addition, the legal bases for the various processing operations must be established, especially with regard to the use of third-party cookies.
+In addition, the legal basis for the various processing operations must be created, especially with regard to the use of third-party cookies.
 This requirement can be implemented very easily with a Cookie Consent Manager.
-With regard to this, the following aspects WordPress should be considered:
+With regard to WordPress , the following aspects should be considered:

-Data protection for agencies: When does one need consent?
+Data protection for agencies: When do you need consent?

-In principle, the basic data protection regulation is to be understood as a prohibition subject to authorisation.
-This means that in the first instance no personal data may be processed at all.
-However, since personal data often have to be processed, the European legislator has defined so-called permission-based offences - in Article 6, first paragraph lit. a to f GDPR .
+Basically, the General Data Protection Regulation is to be understood as a prohibition with permission.
+This means that first of all no personal data may be processed.
+However, since personal data must often be processed, the European legislator has defined so-called permission criteria - in Article 6 (1) a to f GDPR .

-Consent is always required if one of the permitted offences under Article 6 paragraph 1 lit. b to f GDPR is not relevant.
-Such consent must meet the conditions of Article 7 fulfill.
-Among other things, it specifies:
+Consent is always required if one of the permissible circumstances pursuant to Article 6 (1) b) to f) GDPR is not relevant.
+Such consent must meet the conditions set out in Article 7.
+Among other things, it states:

-- "Where processing is based on consent, the controller must be able to demonstrate that the data subject has consented to the processing of his personal data
+- "If the processing is based on consent, the controller must be able to demonstrate that the data subject has consented to the processing of his or her personal data"

-- "The person concerned has the right to withdraw his or her consent at any time.
-Revocation of consent shall not affect the lawfulness of the processing carried out on the basis of the consent until revoked.
-The data subject shall be informed before consent is given.
-The revocation of consent shall be as simple as the granting of consent".
+- "The data subject has the right to withdraw consent at any time.
+The revocation of consent shall not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
+The data subject shall be informed of this before giving consent.
+The withdrawal of consent shall be as simple as giving consent."

 Thus, consent must always be informed, transparent, verifiable, voluntary and revocable.

-Additionally there is a so-called Recital 32 to GDPR.
-The examples given therein are intended to facilitate the drafting of a consent for business practice.
-However, solutions developed in-house - as well as those belonging WordPress Plugins to it - should be regularly checked legally for their admissibility, for example by a suitable law firm.
+In addition, there is a so-called recital 32 to GDPR .
+The examples mentioned therein are intended to facilitate the design of consent for business practice.
+However, self-developed solutions - as well as the associated WordPress Plugins - should regularly be legally reviewed for their admissibility, for example by a suitable law firm.